jagrvargen/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 5. 5-hbtn_header.py - A Python script that takes in a URL, sends a request to the URL and displays the value of the variable X-Request-Id in the response header using the requests package.

 6. 6-post_email.py - A Python script that takes in a URL and an email address, sends a POST request to the passed URL with the email as a parameter, and finally displays the body of the response using the requests package.

+7. 7-error_code.py - A Python script that takes in a URL, sends a request to the URL and displays the body of the response using the requests package.